Last updated: April 2026

 In any such cases, a DAS will help with producing good design and ensure successful places from planning projects by offering a combined design and access rationale that aligns with relevant local planning policies.
 It also guarantees that the development’s surroundings are taken into account, along with prospective users, physical features and energy consumption concerns.

-By choosing our team, you’re putting trust into a consultancy that covers multiple areas, including various types of landscape surveys.
-Design and access statements guidance from the government stresses that a DAS should be proportionate to the complexity of the development, and as such, we tailor our offering to make it effective for your specific planning project and all further information that make it unique.
+Design and access statements guidance from the government stresses that a DAS should be proportionate to the complexity of the development, and as such, our partner tailors their offering to make it effective for your specific planning project and all further information that makes it unique.

 From the perspective of a developer, it is understandable that you will want to know the likely cost of design and access statement services.
 All of our assessments and surveys start with a baseline price, and from there, we only add on additional costs wherever it’s absolutely necessary.